 While watermarks themselves do not offer direct protection, they serve as a deterrent to potential infringers.

-By marking content as copyrighted or confidential, they signal that the document is protected, discouraging unauthorized reproduction or sharing.
+By marking content as copyrighted or confidential, they signal that the document is protected, discouraging unapproved reproduction or sharing.
 In some instances, watermarks may even be cited in legal contracts to define usage terms and restrictions.

 Conclusion